ans12256-QUICK-REFERENCE/Quick-Reference/README.md

 ... decision boundaries are fully determined (or *"supported"*) by the instances on the edge of the street.
 These instances are called the *`support vectors`* (they are circled in Figure 5-1).
 * Figure 5-1. *Large Margin classification*
 ![img](images/SVM_large_margin_classification_plot.png)

+### Feature Scaling
+SVM tends to neglet small features without scaling.
-SVMs are sensitive to feature scales, as you can see in figure 5-2. ...
+ASVMs are sensitive to feature scales, as you can see in figure 5-2: in the left plot, the vertical scale is much larger than the horizontal scale, so the widest possible street is close to horizontal.
 After feature scaling (e.g., using Scikit-Learn's `StandardScaler`), the decision boundary in the right plot looks much better.
 Figure 5-2. *Sensitivity to feature scales*
 ![img](images/SVM_sensitivity_to_feature_scales_plot.png)
 ### Soft Margin Classification